OpenGene/fastp/README.md

 # fastp
 A tool designed to provide ultrafast all-in-one preprocessing and quality control for FastQ data.

 This tool is designed for processing short reads (i.e. Illumina NovaSeq, MGI), if you are looking for tools to process long reads (i.e. Nanopore, PacBio, Cyclone), please use [fastplong](https://github.com/OpenGene/fastplong).
-To batch process multiple FASTQ files in a folder, use: https://github.com/OpenGene/parallel

-Citation: Shifu Chen.
-2023.
-Ultrafast one-pass FASTQ data preprocessing, quality control, and deduplication using fastp. iMeta 2: e107. https://doi.org/10.1002/imt2.107
+fastp supports batch processing of multiple FASTQ files in a folder, see - [batch processing](#batch-processing)

 - [features](#features)
 - [simple usage](#simple-usage)